 The last time Cohen helmed a project was over a 10 years ago with the Masters of Horror episode, “Pick Me Up.”
 Therefore, one could be forgiven for assuming he was taking a well-deserved break to enjoy the fruits of his labour after such a long, storied career making films with messages that matter.
-However, the reality is that he just can’t get projects off the ground unless he’s willing to compromise his creative license, which he isn’t prepared to do.
+Unfortunately, the reality is that he just can’t get projects off the ground unless he’s willing to compromise his creative license — which he isn’t prepared to do.
 Cohen is an auteur in the truest sense and one who forever remains stuck to his guns.

 If the socio-political climate has shown us anything these past few years, it’s that the themes in Cohen’s films are proving to be timeless.
 Racism still exists, mass consumerism of dangerous products continues to fund ethically questionable industries and corruption is still evident in our justice systems.
 As art, credit must be given to Cohen’s films for remaining relevant after all this time, possessing that ability to resonate with contemporary audiences nearly 50 years after the release of his powerful debut, Bone (1972).
 That said, as reflections of our society, it’s upsetting to know that Cohen’s films can be interpreted as vital deconstructions of contemporary issues.
-In 2017, it would be nice to view a film like Bone as a product of its time, appreciated for its entertainment value and a reminder of what times used to be like.
-Yet, here we are in the 21st century, and racism – as well as other issues Cohen explored – still plague our world and probably always will.
+In 2017, it would be nice to view a film like Bone as a product of its time, appreciated for its entertainment value and a reminder of what America used to be like.
+Yet, here we are in the 21st century and racism — as well as other issues Cohen explored — still plague our world and probably always will.

-Ahead of his retrospective series at New York Cinema’s Quad Cinema this weekend, we caught up with Larry to discuss his career, the difficulty of making films like his nowadays, and his legacy.
+Ahead of his retrospective series at New York Cinema’s Quad Cinema this weekend, we caught up with Larry to discuss his career, the difficulty of making films like his nowadays and his legacy.

 Diabolique: New York has a storied history in horror and crime cinema, and a big part of that is because of your films.
 What is it about New York as a setting that’s inspired you throughout the years?